learn-co-curriculum/phase-4-creating-a-rails-app-readme/README.md

 - It will then run `bundle install` to download all the required gems
 - It will also initialize `git` in the newly created directory

+> The `--skip-javascript` flag tells Rails that we won't be using JavaScript for
+> this project.
+Since our JavaScript code will be written in a separate project
+> from our Rails code, we don't need any JavaScript dependencies for this app.
+> Using this flag makes the installation significantly faster.

 There are a number of common naming conventions for Rails app names.
-Typically you will want to use all lower case letters, separated by '-', as shown in our `cheese-shop` naming structure.
+Typically you will want to use all lowercase letters, separated by '-', as shown in our `cheese-shop` naming structure.
 In the same way that there are rules for naming methods, variables, classes, etc. in Ruby, there are naming rules for application names.
 Since the application name is used as the app constant throughout the application, the best approach is to keep your naming simple and to follow a standard naming practice.

-> The --skip-javascript flag tells Rails that we won't be using JavaScript for
-> this project.
-Since our JavaScript code will be written in a separate project
-> from our Rails code, we don't need any JavaScript dependencies for this app.

 ## Rails File Structure Overview